 As far as the value proposition goes, this is a budget motherboard.
 While it is not as cheap as the budget LGA1151 motherboards, for the latest processors, this is one of the most economical options available.

-In short, whether you are building an office PC or a gaming PC on a budget with the latest 10th gen processors, this is the best motherboard under $150 in our opinion.
+In short, whether you are building an office PC or a gaming PC on a budget with the latest gen Intel processors, this is the best motherboard under $150 in our opinion given it budget price tag.

 2. ASRock B550 PRO4 – AM4 – Recommended Motherboard for Ryzen